What is stock photography?

 Here are the agencies

 Here is a list of the agencies I currently use.
-I have written a brief guide to a couple to give you an idea of how they work.

 - Fotolia (now Adobe Stock)